DevanshJouLe/Tableau_Visualisation-Project/README.md

 ## Project Structure

 - **Data**: Contains the raw dataset downloaded from Kaggle.
-- **Tableau**: Includes the Tableau project file (.twbx) and screenshots of the dashboard and comparisons.
+- **Tableau**: Includes the Tableau project file (.twbx), dashboard screenshots, and comparisons.
 - **Screenshots**: Visualizations of different comparisons made in the dashboard.
 - **README.md**: Project documentation.

 ## Tableau Dashboard

-The Tableau dashboard provides insights into:
+The Tableau dashboard provides insights into the following:

 - The distribution of titles by type (movie or TV show).
 - Trends in the release year of titles.